Hi, I’m Chirag (IPA:

 Most of my undergraduate research focused on what Adrian calls approximate computing, an emerging field at the cornerstone of programming languages and computer architecture.
 Approximate computing captures the idea that computers can have better performance if we can allow them to have certain imperfections.
 This type of model is still fairly new, so researching ways to synthesize various languages, compilers, and hardware to examine this trade-off more closely is one of my significant goals.

-The ethnic origins of my name are from the greater Indian subcontinent.
-In particular, Chirag is from an Indo-centric word that means “light or to enlighten”, and Bharadwaj is a family name—after Bharadwaja, a great ancient Indian sage.
-Supposedly, I am part of a family that can trace their lineage back to this sage across many generations.
+The ethnic origins of my name are from Greater South Asia.
+In particular, Chirag is from an Persian word that means “light or to enlighten”, and Bharadwaj is a family name—after Bharadwaja, a great ancient sage who lived in the years following the collapse of the Indus Valley Civilization.
+Supposedly, I am part of a family that can trace their lineage back to him across many generations.
 My parents gave me the first name that I have because I was born soon after Diwali, which is a festival of lights.
-Of course, in Indian culture, the family name comes first, so historically my name would have been written
+Of course, in Asian cultures, the family name comes first, so historically my name would have been written

-I was born in Flushing, NY, which is a small and diverse ethnic enclave in the borough of Queens in New York City.
+I was born on 23 November 1996 in Flushing, NY, which is a small and diverse ethnic enclave in the borough of Queens in New York City.
 I grew up there for a little while.
 I don’t think I will ever forget the beautiful parks.
-Flushing is home to about 70,000 people, of which about 70% are of Asian heritage (like myself), at least according to the 2010 census.
+Flushing is home to around 70,000 people, of which about 70% are of Asian heritage like myself, at least according to the 2010 census.